tredontho/purescript-book/text/chapter8.md

   foldM f a' bs
 ```

-Note that this implementation is almost identical to that of `foldl` on lists, with the exception of do notation.
+Note that this implementation is almost identical to that of `foldl` on lists, except for do notation.

 We can define and test this function in PSCi.
-Here is an example - suppose we defined a "safe division" function on integers, which tested for division by zero and used the `Maybe` type constructor to indicate failure:
+Here is an example – suppose we defined a "safe division" function on integers, which tested for division by zero and used the `Maybe` type constructor to indicate failure:

 ```hs
 {{#include ../exercises/chapter8/test/Examples.purs:safeDivide}}